Q. How old must I be to compete?

-A. You can make changes to your entry until 9th March midday by logging into your account.
+A. You can make changes to your entry until 8th March at 5pm by logging into your account.

 Q. What footwear should I wear for the races?

 A. The course is multi terrain with about 60-70% on cycle paths with some gravel paths and the remainder on grass.
-We recommend you wear your running trainers or trail shoes.
+We recommend you wear your normal running trainers.
 Runners should expect some uneven paths.